 for large files, and does not allow files to be served over 2GB.

 A fix has been made for SabreDAV 1.7.11 and 1.8.9.
 So make sure you are running at least one of those two versions.

 If you're running Apache, and particularly on a shared host, there's a

 reasonable chance mod_security is deployed, which can limit the total

 size of request bodies and thus restricts large uploads with

-The main symptomn for this is a server responding with the HTTP status code
+The main symptom for this is a server responding with the HTTP status code

 413 Request Entity Too Large.